cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/collections-by-user.md

 We will use the user `Liam Carter` as an example!

-1. Use the following curl command in your terminal or command prompt to make this GET request:
+1. You can use the following curl command in your terminal or command prompt to make the same GET request:

 ``` shell
 curl -X GET "http://localhost:3000/collections?first_name=Liam&last_name=Carter" \